 Upper GI endoscopy - looking into the esophagus, stomach, and duodenum with an endoscope.

-Varices - stretched, dilated veins such as those that form in the esophagus from cirrhosis.
+Varices - stretched or weakened veins such as those that form in the esophagus due to backflow of blood from cirrhosis.

 Video capsule endoscopy - a procedure that helps doctors examine the small intestine, because traditional procedures, such as an upper endoscopy or colonoscopy, cannot reach this part of the bowel.
 A tiny camera in the shape of a pill is swallowed and takes pictures as it travels through the GI tract.
 This procedure is helpful in identifying causes of bleeding, detecting polyps, inflammatory bowel disease, ulcers, and tumors of the small intestine.

 Villi - tiny, fingerlike projections on the surface of the small intestine that help aid in the absorption of nutrients.